Skip to main content

 How would such a schema layer be used in a sample scenario like with that hypothetical Sample, Experiment, Study, Run Results data?

-The 1st step is to use nodes labeled “Class” (dark green), to represent the various data classes.
-The data nodes are linked to their respective classes by means of a relationship named “SCHEMA”:
+The first step is to use nodes labeled “CLASS” (dark green, below), to represent the various data Classes.
+The data nodes are linked to their respective Classes by means of a relationship named “SCHEMA”:

 Now that the Class nodes are in place, all the schema information about the class can go there.

-In the following diagrams, the “properties” schema nodes are in orange – and also note the relationships among the Class nodes (dark green):
+In the following diagrams, the “Properties” schema nodes are in orange – and also note the relationships among the Class nodes (dark green):

 Note that Relationships nodes (light violet) may in turn have Properties, if so desired.
 For example, the relationship “used_in”, from samples to experiments, has a hypothetical property named “quantity” in this example.
+[Feb.
+2024 UPDATE: some slight changes had been made to this part of the design; for example, the violet nodes are now labeled "LINK" instead.
+Also, a special schema relationship named "INSTANCE_OF" was introduced.
+But this is too much detail for this blog entry, and gets discussed in the new User Guide]

 Using It